stimms/misterjames/blog/source/_posts/2106-01-17-Everything-You-Need-To-Know-About-Band-2-Battery-Life.md

 <!-- more -->

+_ **Updated Jan 19**: Added info about the battery and links to resources based on feedback on Reddit._

 ## Charging the Microsoft Band 2

 The Band is easily charged by unhinging the clasp and sliding the device off your wrist, then attaching the magnetized charger, which snaps automatically in place.
 A full charge for a fully depleted battery should run you less than two hours.